luusi/AIDA/README.md

 - `docs/notebooks/electric-motor-production.ipynb`: the notebook that shows the electric motor case study using Lexicographic Markov Decision Processes.

 ## Run the tool
-To run the tool you need to run the GUI script
 ```bash
 cd GUI
 python Adaptive.py